MentallyFriendly/Code-Golf/Week-3/Readme.md

 ### Rules

-- Computation must be done by the system that is running the script.
+- Computation must be done by the system that is running the program(s).
 - Computation must be done in real time.
 The use of pregenerated numbers is not allowed.
 An example of this would be that a list of prime numbers or a list of numbers that aren't prime numbers are not permitted to be compared against.

 ### Judging criteria